wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 and I developed what we call overpaid syndrome.

 Overpaid syndrome is the embodiment of the "you only live once" attitude.
-You feel like you can do whatever your heart desires and life without worries.
+You feel like you can do whatever your heart desires and live without worries.
 This results from the dramatic change from living off of ramen to suddenly having abundant spending money.
 It helped that our work was relatively low stress physically and our weekends not spent doing overtime were completely free time.